 5. Don’t be a Plastic Bag Drifting Through the Wind

 Living in modern society, it is very challenging to lead a plastic-free life – but not impossible.
+These are just a few possible starting points to your journey with their own challenges and varying results.
 It can start with a gesture as small as refusing purchase of plastic bottles and bags.
 Before you know it, you will be making your own packaging and deodorant.

 Make the first step towards a sustainable lifestyle by calculating your plastic footprint and going Plastic Neutral with us today!
 For about the price of a coffee a month help ensure that your plastic waste stays out of the oceans.